fluid-project/infusion-docs/src/documents/tutorial-prefsFramework/CreatingAPrefsEditor.md

 <figcaption>Figure 2: The screen of the example Preference Editor</figcaption>
 </figure>

-This Preference Editor has only one preference – a simple boolean setting for the car’s auto-pilot feature – and a ‘save’ button.
+This Preference Editor has only one preference – a simple boolean setting for the car’s heated seats feature – and a ‘save’ button.
 Try it out: If you check the checkbox and click save, the state of the preference will be stored in a cookie, and when you reload the page, the checkbox will be set to the saved value.
 Go ahead, try it.